chenxingqiang/secret-learn/doc/faq.rst

 Contributing
 ------------

-How can I contribute to jax-sklearn?
+How can I contribute to secret-learn?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 See :ref:`contributing`.
 Before wanting to add a new algorithm, which is usually a major and lengthy undertaking, it is recommended to start with :ref:`known issues <new_contributors>`.
-Please do not contact the contributors of jax-sklearn directly regarding contributing to jax-sklearn.
+Please do not contact the contributors of secret-learn directly regarding contributing to secret-learn.

 Why is my pull request not getting any attention?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The jax-sklearn review process takes a significant amount of time, and contributors should not be discouraged by a lack of activity or review on their pull request.
+The secret-learn review process takes a significant amount of time, and contributors should not be discouraged by a lack of activity or review on their pull request.
 We care a lot about getting things right the first time, as maintenance and later change comes at a high cost.